-In terms of the Internet's ability to substitute for personal travel through the availability of virtual services such as online shopping, there are two principal factors at play in influencing people's choice between 'real space activities' and 'virtual space activities' - the generalised cost of reaching amenities and services and the quality or attractiveness of those amenities and services.
+There are two principal factors at play in influencing people's choice between 'real space activities' and their substitution with 'virtual space activities' - the generalised cost of reaching amenities and services and the quality or attractiveness of those amenities and services.
 The term accessibility (a function of the two factors) can then be used to represent the net appeal to an individual.
 Generalised cost refers to "a measure combining all the main attributes related to the disutility of a journey" (Ortúzar and Willumsen, 1998 p153).
 It includes travel time and monetary cost as well as safety, comfort, convenience etc.